bluenblakc/MOVIE_MANAGER/README.md

 The system will keep track of a small movie list.
 He will be able to add a new movie, view the stored movies, update any existing entry, and delete the ones he no longer needs.
 It targets students in learning basic Python, particularly lists, dictionaries, and menu-driven programs.

-Key Features
+#Key Features

-Add new movie details
+--Add new movie details

-Display list of all movies
+--Display list of all movies

-Update selected movie information
+--Update selected movie information

-Delete a movie from the collection
+--Delete a movie from the collection

-Simple menu for easy navigation
+--Simple menu for easy navigation

-Beginner-friendly code; no need of any libraries.
+--Beginner-friendly code; no need of any libraries.

-Data Stored
+--Data Stored

-Each film entry includes:
+#Each film entry includes:

-Name
+--Name

-Release Year
+--Release Year

-Rating
+--Rating

-The data is stored in a Python list of dictionaries.
+--The data is stored in a Python list of dictionaries.

-Requirements
+#Requirements

-Python 3
+--Python 3

-How to Run
+--How to Run

-Use the terminal to run:
+#Use the terminal to run:

 python movie.py